beetcb/sstore/README.md

 ### when to use it?

-When you have a tiny piese of data(an expiring `secret-key`, for example), `sstore` stores it for you.
+When you have a tiny piese of data(an expiring `access-token`, for example), `sstore` stores it for you.

 Inaccurately, sstore cloud be alternative to a database (for storing tiny data)